 It’s time to color it.
 Begin coloring the black pattern, but begin using dark brown color first.

-Then use black color pencil (NOT GRAPHITE PENCIL!) to cover the brown color.
+Then use a black color pencil (NOT GRAPHITE PENCIL!) to cover the brown color.
 This will give you a unique natural blackish color.

 Let’s make this picture look natural.
 Let’s color a green pasture and blue sky.